-The 2019 Ram 1500 doesn’t laugh at cheap gas, but it chuckles in its general direction–t least when fitted with one of two mild-hybrid engines choices available.
+The 2019 Ram 1500 doesn’t laugh at cheap gas, but it chuckles in its general direction–at least when fitted with one of two mild-hybrid engines choices available.

 Overall, we rate the Ram 1500 at 6 out of 10, with a point above average for its slick-shifting 8-speed automatic.
 (Read more about how we rate cars.)

-For now, the only Ram 1500s we’ve driven have been equipped with a familiar 5.7-liter V-8 rated at 395 horsepower and 401 pound-feet of torque.
+The Ram 1500s we’ve driven most often have been equipped with a familiar 5.7-liter V-8 rated at 395 horsepower and 401 pound-feet of torque.
 The V-8 is a smooth, sonorous operator that provides the hefty Ram with good acceleration and the ability to tow up to 12,750 pounds, at least when ordered up with the right array of axle and body configurations.

 For a pickup, the Ram 1500 handles well and its ride is almost luxury SUV-smooth.
 That “for a pickup” qualifier is necessary, though, since this big truck still floats over bumpy terrain and hardly gnaws at curvy roads.
 Not that it needs to, of course.
 Isolation from the road is the Ram’s forte; Lariat and higher trim levels feature extensive sound deadening and acoustic glass to keep the outside world, well, out.